mothur/mothur.github.io/_wiki/split.abund.md

 or

-Using a names file the splitting is done based on the number of sequences a sequence represents.
+Using a name file the splitting is done based on the number of sequences a sequence represents.

     mothur > split.abund(fasta=abrecovery.fasta, name=abrecovery.names, cutoff=10)

-Since the names file does not contain any sequences that represent more than 10 other sequences, you only get .rare files.
+Since the name file does not contain any sequences that represent more than 10 other sequences, you only get .rare files.

 or